AustinJSimmons/AustinJSimmons/README.md

 # Thoughts on AI
-Human ingenuity,
-Over AI slop..
-LLMs destroy free thought.

-Still a great search engine upgrade.
+An overhyped search engine and autocomplete upgrade.

 # "Current" Interest
 I want to understand the fundamental architectures that enabled technology like ray tracing and rasterization.
 So I'm looking to